ActiveState/documentation-public/content/state/start.md

 The owner would be your username or if you created your project in an organization then instead of your username you can use the organization name.

 This will create a new project folder under the current working directory containing an “activestate.yaml” file with some essentials.
-The State tool will “activate” under this new project directory.
+The State Tool will “activate” under this new project directory.
 This is a brand new project though and being in an “activated state” doesn’t mean much yet, so let’s deactivate by executing the `exit` command (or hit `Ctrl+D`).

 Now when you want to work on your project again you can run the same `state activate owner/projectName` command again from anywhere and you’ll be entered into an activated state under your project directory.
 Alternatively you can manually enter into your project directory and run `state activate` without any other arguments.